Tennis star Wozniacki to run NYC Marathon

 She had long wanted to run a marathon, and looking at the tournament schedule, she determined it was doable.

 About a week before Wimbledon, she asked her manager to look up charities she could raise money for.
 Wozniacki will represent Team for Kids, which helps fund NYC Marathon organizer New York Road Runners’ youth programs.

 “People ask me, ‘Why don’t you just run a 5K or 10K?’
 I’m like, ‘Well, I do that all the time, so it wouldn’t really be a challenge,’” she said.
 “This is really something I need to put my mind to.”

-Wozniacki hopes to qualify for the WTA Finals, which run Oct.
+Wozniacki hopes to qualify for the WTA Finals, which run from Oct.
 20-26 in Singapore, ending just a week before the marathon.
-She's currently 17th in the standings, though, with only the top eight players taking part.
+She’s 17th in the standings, though, with only the top eight players taking part.